Symfony

 Sphinx

-Sphinx is a build system that adds some nice tools to create documentation from reStructuredText documents.
-As such, it adds new directives and interpreted text roles to standard reST markup.
+Sphinx is a build system that provides tools to create documentation from reStructuredText documents.
+As such, it adds new directives and interpreted text roles to the standard reST markup.
+Read more about the Sphinx Markup Constructs.

 Syntax Highlighting

-All code examples uses PHP as the default highlighted language.
+PHP is the default syntax highlighter applied to all code blocks.
 You can change it with the code-block directive:

 1